 Therefore, you must ensure that you stay alert to suspicious activity on the part of a client or third party and that you do not turn away from unusual or questionable facts or conduct in a client relationship.
 This is because where there are reasonable grounds to suspect money laundering or terrorist financing, you could also be at risk of committing a criminal offence, even where you did not develop a suspicion at the time.

 By making an internal report in this way, you will have discharged your duties under the AML Legislation; it will then be MLRO’s duty to consider whether an external disclosure should be made to the relevant authorities.
-Where you make an internal SAR, you must also apply client due diligence (EDD) measures to your client.
-This might mean refreshing the information you hold about them, or gathering more detailed information.
-The steps you take to apply EDD will be informed by your risk rating of the client, which, if you suspect money laundering, is likely to be “high” in any event.
-Reports can be made by email.
+Where you make an internal SAR, working with our Legal and Compliance Team you must also apply enhanced client due diligence (EDD) measures to the client.
+This might mean refreshing the information that we hold about them, or gathering more detailed information.
+The steps we take to apply EDD will be informed by our risk rating of the client, which, if we suspect money laundering, is likely to be “high” in any event.
+Reports can be made by email to [email protected].
 The MLRO will contact you shortly after receipt of the form.

 You should ensure that any report is made confidentially and that you do not discuss this with anyone else, in particular, your client or another external party.
-This is to ensure that you do not commit the offence of tipping off.
+This is to ensure that you do not commit the offence of tipping off (see section below).

 If you have any concerns about the origins of funds you must also share these with the MLRO.